-Fascinated by polyphony, I transpose musical forms to social relations, structures of power, perception, belonging, language, desire, and what it means to listen.
+Fascinated by polyphony, I transpose forms of harmony to social relations, structures of power, perception, place, belonging, language, desire, and what it means to listen.

-I start with playing a fugue on the piano as a blueprint: a contrapuntal mess of voices spilling out horizontally rather than stacked as a hierarchy.
+I start with playing a fugue on the piano as a blueprint: a counterpoint of voices spilling out horizontally rather than stacked as a hierarchy.

-Layering, cinema, an unwieldy fascination, a grammar, mapping, relations, harmony, consonance, dissonance, polyphony, mise-en-scène, audience participation, compromised perspectives, staring obliquely, cut and paste, embodied knowledge, Chinatown, "chinatown", models, temporary visas, reading together out loud, tonal and atonal languages, writing script, improvisation, karaoke, overhead projections, third space, recorded sound, the Wall of Sound, AM radio, singing a cappella, borrowed voices, counterpoint, listening-as-producing, an ethical framework, practising, rehearsing, walking through, film festivals, galleries, storage closets, a train station, a condemned office building, Read-in, collective research, studio visits, Toronto, Tampere, Rotterdam, London,
+Layering, cinema, grammar, mapping, relations, harmony, consonance, dissonance, polyphony, mise-en-scène, audience participation, compromised perspectives, staring obliquely, cut and paste, embodied knowledge, Chinatown, "chinatown", models, temporary visas, reading together out loud, tonal and atonal languages, writing script, improvisation, karaoke, overhead projections, third space, recorded sound, the Wall of Sound, AM radio, singing a cappella, borrowed voices, counterpoint, listening-as-producing, an ethical framework, practising, rehearsing, walking through, single mothers and their daughters, Read-in, living research, virtual horizon, ground, breath,